61c-teach/sp20-lab-starter/lab13/README.md

 For example, navigating to `localhost:8000/girl.bmp` should get the original picture, but if you navigate to `localhost:8000/filter/girl.bmp`, your browser should render the following:
 ![sample](assets/sample_output.jpg)

+#### Notes
-Note: If you do this exercise on a hive machine using ssh and want to make client request using your local browser(sadly we can't just go to Soda Hall these days...), you would need to forward traffic through a port of your local machine to the ssh server and have ssh server forward the traffic to the destination server.
+- If you do this exercise on a hive machine using ssh and want to make client request using your local browser(sadly we can't just go to Soda Hall these days...), you would need to forward traffic through a port of your local machine to the ssh server and have ssh server forward the traffic to the destination server.
 To do that, you'd need to connect to a hive machine using -L option.
 For example:
 `ssh -L 4000:127.0.0.1:8000 [login]@hive9.cs.berkeley.edu`
 Now, SSH will bind to port 4000 on your computer.
 Any traffic that comes to this port is sent to the SSH server, and the ssh server will send the traffic to port 8000 of 127.0.0.1 of the hive machine.
 Request `localhost:4000` in your browser would allow you to get the same affect as navigating to `localhost:8000` in the browser on a hive machine.
 And, of course, you can use `curl` instead. (`man curl` for more usage of `curl`).
+- The bmp library we use here is very basic.
+It lacks many relatively complicated padding features necessary to work with images of any sizes.
+The filter algorithm will only work nicely on bmp images that have dimensions of powers of 2.
+Don't be too surprised at seeing funky results if you try other image sources.

 Optional:
 * The sobel edge detector is implemented for you.
 Can you optimize it using OpenMP? </br>